felixsuarez0727/kalos_realtime_sales/readme.md

 The suggestion was taken as requirement and a nice challenge.

 As a developer, I enjoy learning new technologies.
-I found Hono's approach quite interesting—it's a backend option I wasn't previously aware of.
+I found Hono's approach quite interesting.

 I chose to develop using Sqlite because it is convinient for demo purposes.